ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

   ```
   > **Note**: During integration tests, `Testcontainers` will start automatically `MongoDB` and `Keycloak` containers before the tests begin and shuts them down when the tests finish.

-- From `springboot-keycloak-mongodb-testcontainers` root folder, **Unit Testing Report** can be found at
+- From the `springboot-keycloak-mongodb-testcontainers` root folder, **Unit Testing Report** can be found at
   ```
   book-service/build/reports/tests/test/index.html
   ```

-- From `springboot-keycloak-mongodb-testcontainers` root folder, **Integration Testing Report** can be found at
+- From the `springboot-keycloak-mongodb-testcontainers` root folder, **Integration Testing Report** can be found at
   ```
   book-service/build/reports/tests/integrationTest/index.html
   ```